DaC00P/web_crawly/readme.md

 ####To-Do List
 ##### Add real error checking for url usability, using http://stackoverflow.com/questions/1805761/check-if-url-is-valid-ruby
+##### Use spidr (https://github.com/postmodern/spidr) to automate in-depth crawling of a single domain.
 ##### Create a UI based on a super simple HTML page and perhaps rack to run the script? or just erb it.